A New Language in Storm

 Of course, Storm places no requirement on a language to highlight all parts of the text.
 Furthermore, some languages might make it difficult to distinguish between for example type- and variable names from the information available to the parser.
 In such cases, it might be possible to modify the grammar slightly to match conventions in the language.
 For example, it is possible to split a production that matches a generic identifier into two.
 One matches identifiers that start with an uppercase letter, and is highlighted as a type name.
 Another matches identifiers that start with a lowercase letter, and is highlighted as a function name.
 Since the rules can still contain the same syntax transforms, this does not impact the rest of the language.

-With this in mind, we can then simply annotate our syntax by adding #
+With this in mind, we can then simply annotate our syntax by adding #-annotations after the

 relevant tokens.
 This ends up looking like below: